-The 87LPC769 incorporates analog peripheral functions: an Analog to Digital Converter, two Analog Comparators, and two Digital to Analog Converters.
-In order to give the best analog function performance and to minimize power consumption, pins that are being used for analog functions must have the digital outputs and except for the DAC output pins the digital inputs must also be disabled.
+The 87LPC762 incorporates two Analog Comparators.
+In order to give the best analog function performance and to minimize power consumption, pins that are actually being used for analog functions must have the digital outputs and the digital inputs disabled.

 Digital outputs are disabled by putting the port output into the Input Only (high impedance) mode as described in the I/O Ports section.